David Holston: College athletic career

-Professional career
+Professional athletic career

 Due to his size, Holston was not chosen in the 2009 NBA draft.
 That July, he signed with Pınar Karşıyaka of the Turkish Basketball League and played for them for two seasons.
 During his first year, Holston averaged approximately 12 points and four assists per game, and during his second season he averaged roughly 15 points and six assists.
 He then signed with the Artland Dragons in Germany's Basketball Bundesliga for the 2011–12 season.
 In the summer of 2012, he signed a contract with Mersin BB of Tukey for the 2012–13 season.
-In July 2013, he returned to Artland Dragons, and stayed with them for two seasons.
+In July 2013, he returned to Artland Dragons, and played another two seasons with them.

-In the 2018–19 season, Holston played with JDA Dijon of the French LNB Pro A. He led Dijon to the third place in the regular season.
-On May 20, 2019, he won the Pro A Most Valuable Player award.
+For the 2018–19 season, Holston played with JDA Dijon of the French LNB Pro A. He led Dijon to third place in the regular season.
+He was awarded Pro A Most Valuable Player on May 20, 2019.